 The complete plans shall be the basis for determining jurisdiction under the energy facility siting act and shall be the plans submitted to all agencies whose permit is required under the law.
-The application shall include all information which, absent this chapter, the applicant would be required to submit to each agency to obtain a permit, license, variance, or assent.
+The application shall include all information which, absent this chapter, the applicant would be required to submit to each agency to obtain a permit, license, variance, or assent including, but not limited to, items required for major land development submissions under §§ 45-23-40(a) and 45-23-41(a).

-(3) A detailed description and analysis of the impact of the proposed facility on its physical and social environment together with a detailed description of all environmental characteristics of the proposed site, and a summary of all studies prepared and relied upon in connection therewith.
+(3)(4) A detailed description and analysis of the impact of the proposed facility on its physical and social environment together with a detailed description of all environmental characteristics of the proposed site, and a summary of all studies prepared and relied upon in connection therewith.